briangeis/cisco-enterprise-gns3-network/README.md

 ## 4. Testing and Validation

+This section validates the network’s core functionality through four key tests: internal and external host connectivity, OSPF dynamic routing behavior, and HSRP redundancy and failover.
+These tests confirm that the network operates as designed, with proper routing, access control, redundancy, and service availability.

 ### 4.1 Internal Host Connectivity

 A Bash script is executed from each **internal end host** to verify: